 Robinhood is a free service offering a large audience their first taste of investing.
 By leveraging technology to make this happen, they understandably have fewer actual people working for them compared to a large and established brokerage firm.
 Also keep in mind that they likely receive a huge volume of basic questions that have more to do with the user not understanding the basics of how markets work (e.g. “Why can’t I sell my stock on a Saturday?”) that may overwhelm their ability to provide personalized service that we expect from other brokerages.

-However, it is quite clear that by now offering the long awaited phone support on a 24/7 basis, Robinhood recognizes that there are other competitors out there trying to market themselves as more serious investing tools.
+However, it is quite clear that by now offering the long awaited phone support and live chat on a 24/7 basis, Robinhood recognizes that there are other competitors out there trying to market themselves as more serious investing tools.
 As a publicly traded company, we and many others called upon Robinhood to do better and it seems this is a step toward recognizing their power and weight among younger investors and traders.

 Robinhood Referral Code: Easy Way to Get Free Stocks For You and Friends